stanejoun/flame-php-app/README.md

 ## Database

-If you choose to use a database you can play the `migrations/install/install.sql` file to install the `user` entities and `refresh_token`.
+If you choose to use a database you can play the `migrations/install/install.sql` file to install the `user` and `refresh_token` entities.
 Of course, over time you will need to update the `migrations` folder to automate the production deployments.